dougd94/UnicornAttractor/README.md

 ### Bugs
 when you remove something from the cart it pops back in, I did not have time to fix this.
+If you delete a feature whilst it is in someones cart it causes crashes, this is why there is no delete feature.
+However if you delete something via the admin panel it will cause a crash too!

+You will need to reset the database on heroku if this happens(or delete the sqlite3 file if local)

 ## To run locally (on cloud 9)